Godwin Farm Biodiversity Preserve Park

 Due to environmental sensitivities, there are no dogs (on or off-leash) or weddings permitted in the park.
-Photographers must follow the guidelines on photography in Surrey Parks.
+Photographers must follow the guidelines on photography in Surrey parks.

 See towering trees and beautiful birds as you explore the rich history of Godwin Farm Biodiversity Preserve Park.
-To help preserve this unique park, no dogs are permitted.

 The park was acquired in 2015 through the Federal Eco-gifting program.
 The Godwin Family donated this land to the City to protect it in perpetuity as a legacy for the Godwin family.
 Over the years, they planted hundreds of sequoia, redwood, and fir trees, along with many other species.